eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 Before proceeding to create your own projects, it is highly recommended to create a test blinky project, and to run it via the QEMU emulator.

-This validated that the plug-ins are installed properly, that the toolchain available, and the debug plug-ins are available and configured properly.
+This validates that the plug-ins are installed properly, that the toolchain is available, and the debug plug-ins are available and configured properly.

 Follow the steps in the
 [Create a Blinky Arm test project]({{ site.baseurl }}/tutorials/blinky-arm/)